History of the Jews in Uruguay

+The history of the Jews in Uruguay goes back to colonial times.
+In the 1700s, Jews escaping from the Inquisition arrived in the Banda Oriental, territory of present-day Uruguay.
+However, the most important influx of Jews to Uruguay occurred during the end of the 19th century and to a greater extent during the first half of the 20th century, especially during World War I and II.

+With an estimated 16,600–22,000 Jews, according to the American Jewish Year Book 2019, Uruguay is home to the fifth-largest Jewish community in Latin America, but the largest in terms of proportion relative to its total population.
+The country's community is mainly composed of Ashkenazim and includes Holocaust survivors and descendants.

 History

+Colonial era and 19th century

 The arrival of Jews to the Banda Oriental goes back to the 16th century, when conversos began settling there.
 The Spanish Inquisition was not a significant force in the territory, and the first recorded Jewish settlement there was in the 1770s.
 When the Inquisition ended in 1813, it paved the way for Jews being more accepted in Uruguay throughout the 19th century.

-Significant Jewish immigration began in the late 19th century, when Jews from neighboring Brazil and Argentina emigrated to Uruguay.
-Most of them were Sephardim, followed by Ashkenazim, Mizrahim, and Italkim.
-The largest Jewish population was in Montevideo, which had 150 Jews in 1909.
-The first recorded minyan in Uruguay happened in 1912, and the first synagogue was opened in 1917 by a small Ashkenazi community.
-Jewish schools were opened in the 1920s, and in 1929, the Ashkenazi community set up an educational network.

-The majority of Jewish immigration to Uruguay took place in the 1920s and 1930s.
-A large percentage of Jewish immigrants during this period were German Jews and Italian Jews.